nautechsystems/nautilus_trader/docs/concepts/message_bus.md

 # Message Bus

-The `MessageBus` is a fundamental component of the platform, facilitating communicate between various system components through message passing.
+The `MessageBus` is a fundamental part of the platform, facilitating communicate between various system components through message passing.
 This approach enables a loosely coupled architecture, where components can interact without strong dependencies.
 Messages exchanged via the message bus can be categorized into three distinct types: